-In the past few years several plant foods have attracted attention as the causes of some foodborne illness.
-More and more evidence is being accumulated to show that foodborne illness can occur from fruits and vegetables contaminated with pathogens.
+In the past few years, several plant foods have attracted attention as the causes of some foodborne illness.
+Foodborne illness can occur from fruits and vegetables contaminated with pathogens.
 The microorganisms may come from the soil, fertilizer (especially manure) and other things in the environment that the food comes in contact with, or from food handlers.

-As a consumer you can:
+As a consumer, you can:

-- Wash all fresh produce well before using.
+- Wash all fresh produce well before using it.
 Some may be scrubbed with a brush and rinsed with clean water.
-The use of a detergent is not recommended. - Use clean equipment, utensils and surfaces to avoid cross contamination. - Cut away bruised or damaged areas of fruits or vegetables.
-These areas may allow an entry spot for microorganisms. - Remove rinds and sometimes skins when the food is cut. - Prepare the foods at serving time and keep refrigerated.
-This will pre-vent microorganisms from multiplying rapidly. - Use common sense and good sanitation practices and enjoy fresh fruits and vegetables.
+The use of a detergent is not recommended. - Use clean equipment, utensils and surfaces to avoid crosscontamination. - Cut away bruised or damaged areas of fruits or vegetables.
+These areas may allow an entry spot for microorganisms. - Remove rinds and sometimes skins when the food is cut. - Prepare the foods at serving time and keep them refrigerated.
+This will prevent microorganisms from multiplying rapidly. - Use common sense and good sanitation practices and enjoy fresh fruits and vegetables.